kkiningh/cs448h-project/Proposal.md

 Timeline
 ---
-    - (2/27) Install CVXPy and familierize myself with it (I've only used CVX before)
+    - (2/27) Install CVXPy and familiarize myself with it (I've only used CVX before)
     - (3/1) Get small hard coded non branch-and-bound example working.
     - (3/7) Be able to read and solve non branch-and-bound examples from a file.
     - (3/14) Finish branch and bound